pariasalsabili/Note-App/README.md

 ## Features

   1. **Modern Landing Page**
-    - Home Section: Welcomes users with a clean design and a call-to-action button for signing in or registering.
+    - Home Section: Welcomes users with a responsive, clean design and a call-to-action button for signing in or registering.
     - About Section: Provides insight into the purpose and mission of NoteMaster.
     - Services Section: Highlights the key features, such as easy note creation, organized management, and cloud synchronization.
     - Contact Section: A form for user inquiries with fields for name, email, and message.